Best Croatian Islands To Visit

 Cres is the largest Croatian island by size, and it is also rather hilly.
-For that reason, the landscapes are perfect for those who like to jump on a bike and explore Croatia!
-The island is becoming increasingly known for cycling, and there are many routes on offer, as well as many hiking routes if you would prefer to go by foot.
+The landscapes are perfect for those who like to jump on a bike and explore Croatia!
+The island is becoming increasingly known for cycling, and there are many routes on offer and many hiking routes if you prefer to go by foot.

 Best For Relaxation

-One of my personal favorite islands off Croatia is Dugi Otok.
-This is an unspoiled and stunningly beautiful island to enjoy, perfect for chilling out in peace and quiet.
+One of my favorite islands in Croatia is Dugi Otok.
+This is an unspoiled and stunningly beautiful island to enjoy, perfect for chilling out in peace.

 There are many picturesque villages to explore, and the beaches are always far from crowded.
-If you like walking, the lush vegetation and cliffs are ideal, while if you like to do some underwater exploration, there are many scuba diving and fishing opportunities, too.
-Additionally, Dugi Otok is home to one of Croatia’s best sandy beaches, Sakarun, which some compare to the beaches of the Caribbean.
+If you like walking, the lush vegetation and cliffs are ideal, while if you want to do some underwater exploration, there are many snorkeling, kayaking, and fishing opportunities like these.
+Additionally, Dugi Otok is home to one of Croatia’s best sandy beaches, Sakarun, which some compare to the Caribbean beaches, making it a great family spot.

 Best For Everything!

-One of the most popular islands in Croatia, Hvar is well known for being the main party island in Croatia.
-The nightlife is mostly concentrated in Hvar Town, but the island has two sides, and the other side of it is ideal for a family break.
+One of the most popular islands in Croatia, Hvar is well known for being the leading party island in Croatia.
+The nightlife is mainly concentrated in Hvar Town, but the island has two sides, and the other side is ideal for a family break.

-In Hvar Town you won’t struggle to find a nightclub and you may even spot a celebrity or two, but the rest of the island is quite traditional and laid-back.
+You won’t struggle to find a nightclub in Hvar Town, and you may even spot a celebrity, but the rest of the island is quite traditional and laid-back.
 Recently, Stari Grad celebrated its 2,400th year and is home to the UNESCO Listed Stari Grad Plain.
 The towns of Jelsa and Vrboska are two idyllic Dalmatian towns that should not be missed.

 Best For Exploration

 Korcula Island (pronounced KOR-chu-la), also known as the Emerald Isle, is one of the absolute best islands near Dubrovnik.
 Located in southern Dalmatia, this small, 279-square-kilometer island is a favorite among travelers.
-A place of culture, history, beauty, and charm, the island of Korcula offers a variety of activities and unique traditions all surrounded by the stunning Adriatic sea and excellent Korcula weather.
+A place of culture, history, beauty, and charm, the island of Korcula offers various activities and unique traditions, all surrounded by the stunning Adriatic sea and excellent Korcula weather.

 Best For Marine Life

-The Kornati Islands are ideal for anyone who wants to explore what lies beneath the surface of the Adriatic.
-This dense cluster of islands is home to numerous small coves, beaches and bays where you can stop and just take a swim, or enjoy the pristine environment all within close proximity of each other.
+The Kornati Islands are ideal for anyone exploring what lies beneath the Adriatic’s surface.
+This dense cluster of islands is home to numerous small coves, beaches, and bays where you can stop and just swim or enjoy the pristine environment, all close to each other.

-Kornati National Park, protecting 89 of the islands, is perfect for those looking to experience unique natural landscapes, soaring cliffs and barren, rocky, mostly uninhabited islands.
-The Adriatic is at her glorious best in this national park, and with the backdrop of the Kornati Islands, you will be stunned at the natural beauty of the area.
+Kornati National Park, protecting 89 islands, is perfect for those looking to experience unique natural landscapes, soaring cliffs, and barren, rocky, mostly uninhabited islands.
+The Adriatic is at its glorious best in this national park, and with the backdrop of the Kornati Islands, you will be stunned at the area’s natural beauty.

-Also, if you love sailing, this is the ideal spot for some superb slalom sailing.
+Also, this is the ideal spot for some superb slalom sailing if you love sailing.
 However, you will need a permit/ticket to do so.
-There are countless diving and snorkeling opportunities, and many diving schools to help you out.
+There are countless diving and snorkeling opportunities and many diving schools to help you out.

 Best For A Day Trip From Zadar

-Mali is the Croatian word for small, and while the island may be small, she has a big heart and its full of centuries-old history.
-You will also definitely get drawn to its crystal-clear waters where you will surely just want to dip your toes into the inviting Adriatic Sea.
+Mali is the Croatian word for small, and while the island may be small, she has a big heart and is full of centuries-old history.
+You will also be drawn to its crystal-clear waters, where you will surely just want to dip your toes into the inviting Adriatic Sea.

 Best For Walking And Wildlife

-Krk is a large island and it has many towns and villages to explore, as well as fun campgrounds and resorts to stay at.
+Krk is a large island with many towns and villages to explore and fun campgrounds and resorts to stay at.
 Connected to the Croatian mainland by a bridge, this is a very accessible island.
-Krk has varying landscapes, with an arid feel to the north, a lush green side to the south, full of bays and beaches, and the interior is hilly and rocky.
-If you want to enjoy wildlife then head into the woods on one of the many walking trails and see what you can spot!
+Krk has varying landscapes, with an arid feel to the north, a lush green side to the south, full of bays and beaches, and a hilly and rocky interior.
+If you want to enjoy wildlife, head into the woods on one of the many walking trails and see what you can spot!

 Best For Architecture And Nature

-Easily reached from both Split and Dubrovnik, Lastovo is packed with 15th- and 16th-century architecture, including countless churches in different styles.
-The island is rich in history, and the main town is full of the various types of architecture, including beautiful Renaissance houses.
-Lastovo and its surrounding islands is Croatia’s newest Nature Park.
+Easily reached from Split and Dubrovnik, Lastovo is packed with 15th- and 16th-century architecture, including countless churches in different styles.
+The island is rich in history, and the main town is full of various types of architecture, including beautiful Renaissance houses.
+Lastovo and its surrounding islands are Croatia’s newest Nature Park.